vgQ: Rotation Criteria: Value and Gradient Functions

 vgQ.bifactor orthogonal or oblique bifactor/biquartimin rotation

-See rotations for use of arguments.
+See rotations for details on rotation arguments.

 Gradient projection without derivatives can be performed using the GPArotateDF package; type vignette("GPArotateDF", package = "GPArotation") at the command line.